 Reentry may be conditional.
 For example, a student may be required to engage in regular and ongoing medical, psychiatric or psychological treatment when specifically related to the conditions giving rise to the leave if the Leave of Absence Committee believes that, without such ongoing treatment, the individual will not be able to function effectively as a student or will pose a significant risk to the health or safety of himself or others or a significant risk of disruption to the Law School or University environment.

 If the Leave of Absence Committee determines that the student will not be permitted to return to the Law School, the decision may be appealed to the Dean of the Law School (or his/her designee).
 The Dean’s decision (or that of his/her designee) will be final.

 No student may take a Voluntary Leave of Absence after the examination period begins or while consideration of his or her academic standing is pending.
-A student granted a Leave of Absence is entitled to return to the Law School at the end of the term of the leave without reapplying for admission.
+A student on a Leave of Absence that is either cleared to return by the Leave of Absence Committee or is not subject to the Leave of Absence Committee review is entitled to return to the Law School at the end of the term of the leave without reapplying for admission.
 A Leave of Absence will be granted to a first year student only under extraordinary circumstances.
 A Leave of Absence is considered a withdrawal for financial aid purposes and may result in the student owing money to the Law School and in the student’s federal loan entering repayment.

 Students who fail to enroll at the conclusion of an approved Voluntary Leave of Absence will be withdrawn from the Law School.
 Those in this situation who wish to return to the Law School must apply for readmission in accordance with the Readmissions Process outlined in the Law School Rules and Regulations.